shanepeckham/openfaascosmos/README.md

 # Deploying a function to OpenFaas

-Any container or process in a Docker container can be a serverless function in OpenFaaS.

 ## Install the FaaS CLI